 The answers to those questions should guide how you ask for help, and what kind of help you are asking for.

 You should also use the correct medium when requesting assistance.
 I would much rather have a ten minute call than a chain of emails throughout the day.
 If it is a detailed discussion, I would prefer lunch for an hour over numerous phone calls.
+However, it’s always good policy to ask the person what they prefer first.

 If you think you need more than a lunch meeting, then you should really consider asking someone to co-counsel or simply refer the case.
 There is nothing more awkward (and frustrating) than someone that buys you lunch, and then regularly wants to “bounce a few ideas off of you.”
 If they are someone you just met, you are burning down that bridge before you can even build it.